GratefulTogether/gratefultogether-ui/README.md

 ### Learning Goals:
 - Demonstrate knowledge you’ve gained throughout Turing
-- Use an agile process to turn well defined requirements into deployed and production ready software
+- Use an agile process to turn well-defined requirements into deployed and production-ready software
 - Gain experience dividing applications into components and domains of responsibilities to facilitate multi-developer teams.
-Service oriented architecture concepts and patterns are highly encouraged.
+Service-oriented architecture concepts and patterns are highly encouraged.
 - Explore and implement new concepts, patterns, or libraries that have not been explicitly taught while at Turing
 - Practice an advanced, professional git workflow including a Pull Request Review
 - Gain experience using continuous integration tools to build and automate the deployment of features